collinprather/blog/_posts/2020-03-10-streamlit-docker-pt1.md

 ### Setting up the app

-After that, we set up our actual application within the image.
+After that, we set up our app within the image.
 Since streamlit's default port is `8501`, we open up that port.

 ```shell
 EXPOSE 8501